nRFCloud/nrf-mesh-cli/README.md

 6. Add subscribe addresses as needed so that the desired model can recieve the appropriate model messages being published by other models in the mesh network.

+### Subscribing to Mesh Addresses
+To recieve Bluetooth mesh model messages that are transmitted within the mesh network, you must subscribe to mesh addresses of interest.
+Any model message destined for an address which you have subscribed to will be relayed by the gateway.

+#### Example
+A bluetooth mesh node which acts as a light bulb is configured with a publish address of 0xC000.
+In order to recieve state change status messages from the light bulb, you must subscribe to address 0xC000.
+Now, when any other model within themesh network sends a state SET message to the light bulb, the light bulb will publish its state change status message to address 0xC000 and the gateway will relay this status message to the cloud (this application).

+It is also common to subscribe to the unicast address of the gateway itself (0x0001) to recieve acknowledgement model messages for SET messages which originated from the gateway.

 ## Usage
 1. Run the cli: